-9. Specify the delivery channel, including the consumer file structure.
+- 8. On the Producer tab, specify the producer mailbox name pattern and producer file structure.
+Mailbox paths are case insensitive and should therefore be unique without regard to case. - Restriction: The root mailbox for the user must already exist; only a submailbox for the partner is created by Sterling File Gateway. - 9.
+On the Consumer tab, specify the consumer mailbox pattern.
+To have a mailbox created for the partner when the file is routed, check the box.
+For a dynamic template, mailbox creation at run time is required. - 10.
+Specify the delivery channel, including the consumer file structure.
 The innermost layer of the consumer file structure must match the innermost layer of the producer file structure, or be Unknown.
 The consumer file structure defines the file name format delivered to the consumer.
 To pass the file name through unchanged, enter:\${ProducerFilename}

-Note: There can only be one consumer file structure for each delivery channel.
+Restriction: There can only be one consumer file structure for each delivery channel.
 If you click Add and specify another file structure, it will overwrite the previously defined file structure.

-10. Click Save to complete the routing channel template.
+11. Click Save to complete the routing channel template.
 Sterling File Gateway validates the routing channel template and displays errors for invalid criteria.
 You will get a confirmation when the template is successfully validated and saved.